Kostantinos12/IT-Project-Managament/README.md

-# It Project Managaement project
+# It Project Management project